dalager/graphedexcel/README.md

 Meant as a tool to visualize and understand the complexity of Excel spreadsheets.

 Will generate a graph of the dependencies between cells in an Excel spreadsheet.
-The graph is generated using the `networkx` library and is visualized using `matplotlib`.
+The graph is generated using the `networkx` library (<https://networkx.org/>) and is visualized using `matplotlib`.

+## Definitions

+Single-cell references in a formula sitting in cell `A3` like `=A1+A2` is considered a dependency between the node `A3` and the nodes `A2` and `A1`.

-A range reference like `=SUM(A1:A200)` is semantically handled like a single node and not 200 individual nodes in the graph.
+A range defined in a formula like `=SUM(B1:B200)` is semantically handled like a single reference or node in the tree and not 200 individual nodes in the graph.

 <br clear="right"/>